STFleming/EmSys_GPIO_and_Abstraction_Costs/README.md

 7. The Arduino runtime calls our ``loop()`` function.
 8. After some delay, due to the ``loop()`` function call overhead, we are back at position 1

 Points 6,7, and 8 combine to form the __loop overheads__ I was discussing above.
-What we can see is that after the pin has been set low these loop overheads increase the length of time that the signal is low for.
+We can see is that after the pin has been set low, these loop overheads increase the length of time that the signal is held low.
 What if we flip the order of our ``digitalWrite()`` calls and execute this code instead:

 ```C
 void setup() {